Watershed-Function-SFA/BASIN-3D/docs/setup.rst

 The setup instructions below assume familiarity with Django.
 For more details, see https://www.djangoproject.com/start/

 Custom plugins are developed for a broker instance.
-See ~/example-django/ directory containing the app "mybroker" for a broker instance example with datasource "Alpha".
+See ~/example-django/ directory containing the app "mybroker" for a broker instance example with datasource "Alpha" at https://github.com/Watershed-Function-SFA/BASIN-3D.

 Install
 -------